cljabasa/cljabasa/src/pages/blog/coding-music.md

 I solve problems through software for a living.
 No easy feat.
 While I do demand silence when I need to get into the nitty-gritty, more often than not, I turn to music to get the creative juices flowing.

 Let's talk about criteria.
 Given that I can't stand the mere sound of people talking, I prefer instrumental, ambient music while working.
-Vocals are fine but they have to not be in english; choirs get the job done, too.
+Vocals are fine but they have to not be in english; choirs get the job done too.
 Lastly, I'm not a fan of playlists so I pick hour-long albums instead.

 With these out of the way, here are a few albums I queue up when I'm coding.